Segmentation

 Geographic segmentation groups users based on location.

-This may include country, region, city, service area, local market, or even more specific location-based contexts.
+This may include country, region, city, service area, local market, delivery zone, travel market, or other location-based contexts.

 Geography matters because location often affects language, currency, cultural expectations, demand patterns, pricing sensitivity, logistics, availability, seasonality, and competition.